Once you have experienced the biodiversity of Mexico Coast to Coast your fascination with this country will reach a whole new level.

 Turning southwest, we will begin our final stage toward Ajijic.
 At a charming small town beside a spectacular 1,421’ rock monolith, we will spend the night in the Magical Town of Bernal, near Querétaro.
 From tiny Bernal to one of the most cosmopolitan cities in the country and one of our favorites, we’ll travel to the World Heritage city of Morelia, a treasure of colonial architecture at its finest.
 Our last night on the road will be spent in the beautifully restored Hotel de la Soledad, close by the cathedral and European-style sidewalk restaurants.

-Our last day of riding will take us through the rich farmland of colonial Mexico (the bajío) and back to Casa Sierra in Ajijic, arriving just in time for our farewell cocktails and dinner.
+Our last day of riding will take us through the rich farmland of colonial Mexico (the bajío) and back to Ajijic, arriving just in time for our farewell cocktails and dinner.

 The next day, for some of you, there will be a flight north, and for others a few more days in Mexico to enjoy this magnificent country your own way.

-Your tour includes accommodations at the upper end of Mexican hotels with hearty breakfast, motorcycle rental with liability, theft, and limited collision insurance, transportation to and from the Guadalajara airport between 8 am to 8 pm, plus Welcome and Farewell Dinners, two experienced guides and support vehicle with driver (for Into the Heart of Mexico and Adventure Classic Tours).
+Your tour includes accommodations at the upper end of Mexican hotels with hearty breakfast, motorcycle rental with liability, theft, and limited collision insurance, transportation to and from the Guadalajara airport between 8 am to 7 pm, plus Welcome and Farewell Dinners, experienced guides and support vehicle (for larger tours).

 What's not included?